CNAG-Biomedical-Informatics/convert-pheno/docs/pxf.md

     ???
 Warning "About `biosamples` and `interpretations`"
-        In the legacy `-obff individuals.json` path, `convert-pheno` still emits only the Beacon `individuals` entity.
+        In the individuals-only `-obff individuals.json` path, `convert-pheno` still emits only the Beacon `individuals` entity.
 If a `PXF` input also contains `biosamples`, the CLI warns and preserves them under `info.phenopacket.biosamples` for backward compatibility.

         If you want entity-aware BFF output, use entity mode instead: